pilotmoon/popclipweb/site/guide/index.md

 Beyond the user guide, the documentation includes:

-* **App Information** including download links, version history, and purchase and licensing information.
+* **App Information** including download links, version history, and purchase information.

 * The **Knowledge Base** section, with detailed information about compatibility with other apps, troubleshooting tips, FAQs and technical information.